 PoetryMichael Ryan, Professor of English and Creative Writing and Director of the MFA Program in Poetry, has taught at UCI since 1990.
 Previously, he taught at Iowa, Princeton, the University of Virginia, and the MFA Program for Writers at Warren Wilson College.
-His New and Selected Poemswas published in 2004 by Houghton Mifflin and won the Kingsley Tufts Poetry Award.
-A memoir, Baby B., excerpted inThe New Yorker, was also published in 2004.
+He has published nine books: five books of poems and four books of prose.
+His New and Selected Poems was published in 2004 by Houghton Mifflin and won the Kingsley Tufts Poetry Award.
+A memoir, Baby B., excerpted in The New Yorker, was also published in 2004.
 His first book of poems, Threats Instead of Trees, won the Yale Younger Poets Award and was a finalist for the National Book Award.
 His second, In Winter, was a National Poetry selection in 1981, and his third, God Hunger, won the Lenore Marshall Poetry Prize.
-Secret Life, an autobiography, was published in 1995 and A Difficult Grace (essays) in 2000.
-Other distinctions include a Whiting Writers Award, two NEA fellowships, a Guggenheim Fellowship, and awards from American Poetry Review, Ploughshares, Virginia Quarterly Reviewand the Poetry Society of America.
-This Morning, a new book of poems, was published by Houghton Mifflin Harcourt in 2012.
+Secret Life, an autobiography, was published in 1995, A Difficult Grace (essays) in 2000, and Guy Novel (fiction) in 2016.
+Other distinctions include a Whiting Writers Award, two NEA fellowships, a Guggenheim Fellowship, and awards from American Poetry Review, Ploughshares, Virginia Quarterly Review and the Poetry Society of America.
+This Morning, his fifth book of poems, was published by Houghton Mifflin Harcourt in 2012.